sous-chefs/rundeck/cookbooks/apache2/README.md

 god\_monitor
 ------------

 Sets up a `god` monitor for Apache.
 External requirements are the `god` and `runit` cookbooks from Opscode.
+When using this recipe, include `recipe[god]` in the node's expanded run list to ensure the client downloads it; `god` depends on runit so that will also be downloaded.

 Definitions
 ===========